About ISCAST - ISCAST

 About ISCAST

 ISCAST is a network of people, from students to distinguished academics, exploring the interface of the sciences, technology, and Christianity.
-We are committed to Jesus Christ and we are convinced that Christian faith has much to say in engagement with the sciences.
+We are committed to the gospel of Jesus Christ and we are convinced that Christian faith has much to say in engagement with the sciences.
 We are concerned that so many people, both outside and some within the Christian church, think that there is a destructive conflict between faith and science.

 The rapid development of science and technology has left many people bewildered, leading some to accept a naturalistic, “science-only” mindset, while others retreat to a biblical literalism that rejects much of mainstream science.